Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 - `reference` - the key is just a reference to another object's primary key.

 :::note
-For most of the domain objects the key is typically auto-generated and set to `serial`.
-You may have some objects that have user-supplied keys, but those tend to be smaller subobjects of an aggregate object, since changing a key is usually non-trivial.
-The `reference` type of keys are typically used on subobjects that reference other aggregate root objects.
+For most of the domain objects, the key is typically auto-generated and set to `serial`.
+You may have some objects that have user-supplied keys, but those tend to be smaller subobjects of an aggregate object since changing a key is usually non-trivial.
+The `reference` type of keys is typically used on subobjects that reference other aggregate root objects.
 :::

 Xomega model requires you to use a **dedicated logical type** for your key fields.
 More specifically, it validates that the logical type of a `serial` or `supplied` key field cannot be used on more than one object, which allows Xomega to uniquely identify the object by just the logical type of its key.